-We have an exciting programme of seminars usually held in Central London (most take place near Baker Street).
-Our thirteenth was held in June 2014.
+We have an exciting programme of seminars usually held in Central London (most near Baker Street).

-Our fifteenth seminar will be entitled Current Cycling Research and will take place at 6:30pm on Tuesday 23rd September.
-A panel format will involve five academics talking about their work for ten minutes, each followed by ten minutes Q&A. The evening will conclude with brief reflections on relationships between policy, research and advocacy.
-As with our other seminars, this event is free and open to the public, but you need to register in advance here.
+Our fifteenth seminar is entitled Current Cycling Research and will take place at 6:30pm on Tuesday 23rd September.
+A panel format will involve four academics talking about their work for ten minutes, each followed by ten minutes Q&A. The evening will conclude with brief reflections on relationships between policy, research and advocacy.
+This seminar is now full and so is closed for bookings.
 Our panel:

 Ian Garrard, Brunel University - on a study exploring how much space drivers give cyclists wearing different types of clothing